By Megan Slack

-'You're also able to produce one-off pieces; this provides complete individuality and exclusivity; this can be preferential if you're wanting a space to be high impact and memorable,' Scarlett shares.
 The designer then expanded on why murals are having a moment at present, suggesting 'the world of design has advanced over the last few years.'
 So, we are searching to surround ourselves with more spectacular things in our homes.

 'As design technologies advance, more traditional methods must keep up; the use of murals allows traditional methods such as hand-painted art and abstract sculpture to take its moment in the limelight, which also gives individuals and industries that impact and the bespoke difference they are looking for in today's competitive marketplace,' Scarlett adds.